dfm/libkepler/README.md

-# kepler-benchmarks
+# libkepler

-A standardized framework for benchmarking solvers for Kepler's equation
+A tuned and hardware-accelerated C++ library for solver the elliptic Kepler's equation.